What is Earnings Multiplier?

 Here are the few reasons for High P/E –

 - Stock is overvalued: More investors are interested in the stock of the company, which will result in a higher price and higher P/E ratio.

 - High Growth: Companies’ P/E ratio depends upon the growth of the company.

-- Future prospects: If future prospects of the company are expected to be great, it will result in high P/E.
+- Future prospects: If the prospects of the company are expected to be great, it will result in high P/E.

-- Earnings multiplier or P/E ratio is an important tool to know about the company’s financial health.
+- The earnings multiplier or P/E ratio is an essential tool to know about the company’s financial health.

 - Investors can compare the P/E ratio of various companies and decide where the investment is to be made.